Young Guyanese scholar dies suddenly in Peru - Guyana Chronicle

-Twenty-two year old Yogeeta Persaud, a former top performer at the Caribbean Secondary Education Certificate (CSEC) , collapsed and died suddenly while holidaying in Peru on Sunday.
+Twenty-two year old Yogeeta Persaud, a former top performer at the Caribbean Secondary Education Certificate (CSEC) , collapsed and died suddenly while on medical outreach in Peru on Sunday.

 Persaud , formerly of Golden Fleece village on the Essequibo Coast , is the only child of businessman Takoor Persaud.
-Reports are that the young woman died of a heart attack while on internship in Peru.
+The businessman told the Guyana Chronicle that information received from Peru suggests that his daughter was shadowing a doctor on medical outreach when she collapsed and died.

 In 2013 , the former Anna Regina Multilateral student was Guyana’s second top performer at the CSEC examinations and she earned herself a scholarship as a result of her performance.

-Note: (This story has been updated)